Canadian Guards: Guards Association

 The Canadian Guards Association was founded in October 1969 with Regimental Sergeant Major Jim Baird elected as its first president.
 It carried out the traditions of the regiment and included a group of 100 soldiers from all ranks.
-Its headquarters was located in Ottawa and was the parent organization for other branches established in Petawawa, Picton, and Oromocto.
+Its headquarters was in Ottawa and was the parent organization for other branches established in Petawawa, Picton, and Oromocto.
 In 2018, with the 65th anniversary of the unit's founding approaching, it was announced that a final reunion would take place at Garrison Petawawa from 12 to 14 October.
 The decision was made due to the age range of members and the board of directors, averaging at around 80.
 At the reunion, the association signing a memorandum of understanding with the 3rd Battalion, The Royal Canadian Regiment that saw them act as custodians of the Guards collection.
 The Canadian Guards Memorial at the garrison was also rededicated during the ceremony.